 The Board of Directors shall consist of 17 members as follows:

-The President, President-Elect, Immediate Past President, the Vice Presidents, and Chairs shall perform such duties and have such other authority and powers as the Board of Directors may from time to time prescribe, or as the President may from time to time delegate.
+The President, President-Elect, Immediate Past President, the Vice Presidents, the at Large Board Members, and the NSSLHA National Advisor shall perform such duties and have such other authority and powers as the Board of Directors may from time to time prescribe, or as the President may from time to time delegate.

-4.4.1.
-Election of each director by members as indicated in 3.3.1 shall be by electronic or nonelectronic ballot conducted by the National Office.
+4.4.2.
+Election of the BOD Member at Large in Audiology and the BOD Member at Large in Speech-Language Pathology by members as indicated in 3.3.1 shall be by electronic or nonelectronic ballot conducted by the National Office.
 A plurality vote shall elect, and a tie shall be determined by lot.
 In each case where a candidate withdraws from a national election after the ballots have been prepared, the candidates remaining shall constitute the slate.

-4.4.2.
-All members may vote for the voting members of the Board of Directors pursuant to 3.3.1, with the exception of the specific profession-designated Board of Director offices as indicated in 4.4.3 and 4.4.4.
-Advisory Council Chairs are elected as indicated in 4.4.6 and 4.4.7.
+4.4.3.
+All members may vote for the voting members of the Board of Directors pursuant to Section 3.3.1, with the exception of the specific profession-designated Board of Director offices as indicated in Sections 4.4.4 and 4.4.5.

 4.5.1.
 The President-Elect shall serve three consecutive 1-year terms, as President-Elect, President, and Immediate Past President, respectively or until a successor is elected.

 4.5.2.
-Each Vice President shall be elected for a term of 3 years or until their successors are elected.
+Each Vice President and at Large Board Members shall be elected for a term of 3 years or until their successors are elected.

 A vacancy in any position on the Board of Directors shall be filled in accordance with the following procedures: